 Go to the Top of the Stratosphere for Free

 If you want to get the best view in Las Vegas, head to the top of the Stratosphere.
-If you want to do if for free, read on.
+If you want to do it for free, read on.
 The cost to go to the observation deck ranges between $20-$25 depending on when you go.
 There is another option: The 107 Skylounge.
 This is the bar on the 107th floor of the Stratosphere Tower.
-They have a great happy hour from 4-7 with half-price appetizers and 2-for-1 drinks.
+They have a great happy hour from 4 to 7 with half-price appetizers and 2-for-1 drinks.
 How to go for free?
 Take the elevator to the bar, walk around a few times, take in the view, decide you don’t want to buy anything, then take the elevator back down.
-If you do decide to stay for some drinks and food, get the info here.
+If you do stay for some drinks and food, get the info here.

 Taking a Taxi from the Airport?
 Don’t take the highway